 All of us are aware that exercising is excellent for mental and physical health.
 The reality is that humans are meant to be mobile and well-exercised.
 The modern-day and age have aided us in becoming lazy and dependent on material things to do our work for us.
 In the earlier times, everyone did their work by hand irrespective of their ages.
 People walked for several miles daily to gather food, hunt, build houses, and support their families.

 Elders in villages and tribes contributed by going on small hunting parties, gathering fruits and vegetables, and taking care of the young.
 They also passed the knowledge of survival to the younger generations and led them on expeditions.
-Modern man seems to have forgotten that daily activity and exercise has a ton of benefits of physical, emotional, spiritual, and mental health and energy.
+Modern man seems to have forgotten that daily activity and exercise has a ton of benefits of physical, emotional, spiritual, and mental health and energy and not thinking about your perfectly smoked beef on your electric smoker for a while and do some exercise is actually healthy.

 Most seniors today live secluded and sequestered lives.
 Some are even wheelchair users.
 Seniors need fresh air, ample sunlight, and daily exercise to keep up their health and wellness.
 Physical activity like walking, yoga, and light jogging helps keep all the organs function and keeps the blood circulation healthy.
 Fitness and daily exercise can benefit people of all ages.